 Reminder for Operators To Report Contractor MIS Data

 On January 19, 2010, PHMSA published an Advisory Bulletin (75 FR 2926) implementing the annual collection of contractor MIS drug and alcohol testing data.
-An operator's report to PHMSA is not considered complete until an MIS report is submitted for each contractor that performed covered functions as defined in § 199.3.
+An operator's report to PHMSA is not considered complete until an MIS report is submitted for each contractor that Start Printed Page 95294performed covered functions as defined in § 199.3.

 Reminder of Method for Operators To Obtain User Name and Password for Electronic Reporting

 In previous years, PHMSA attempted to mail the DAMIS user name and password to operator staff with responsibility for submitting DAMIS reports.
 Based on the number of phone calls to PHMSA each year requesting this information, the mailing process has not been effective.
 Pipeline operators have been submitting reports required by Parts 191 and 195 through the PHMSA Portal (https://portal.phmsa.dot.gov/pipeline) since 2011.
 Each company with an Office of Pipeline Safety issued Operator Identification Number should employ staff with access to the PHMSA Portal.

 The user name and password required for an operator to access DAMIS and enter calendar year 2016 data will be available to all staff with access to the PHMSA Portal in late December 2016.
 When the DAMIS user name and password is available in the PHMSA Portal, all registered users will receive an email to that effect.
 Operator staff with responsibility for submitting DAMIS reports should coordinate with registered PHMSA Portal users to obtain the DAMIS user name and password.
 Registered PHMSA Portal users for an operator typically include the U.S. Department of Transportation Compliance Officer and staff or consultants with responsibility for submitting annual and incident reports on PHMSA F 7000- and 7100-series forms.